• Skip to primary navigation

 Ingredients shown to make a Hugo Spritz.

-• Fresh mint – You definitely want to use fresh mint here, not the dried stuff.
-If you don’t have mint on hand, fresh basil will work as well.
+• Fresh mint leaves– Always use fresh mint, never dried.
+If you don’t have mint on hand, fresh basil will work as well as both of these herbs are closely related in flavor.

-• Elderflower liqueur – The most popular brand of elderflower liqueur is St. Germain liqueur.
+• Elderflower liqueur – The most popular brand of elderflower liqueur is St. Germain.
 Another brand is St. Elder, which is just a little cheaper.
-Both have a great flavor, and I regularly use both.
-There is just a minor variation of flavor and texture.
+I regularly use both.
+There is just a bit of variation of flavor intensity and texture.
+St-Germain tends to be more intense and has a thicker viscosity.

 • Prosecco – Make sure that you opt for a dry or brut prosecco.
 Any dry sparkling wine like a dry or brut cava works as well.
-Using a different sparkling wine might make the cocktail a little “less of an Italian spritz” though given that prosecco is the sparkling wine of Italy.
+Champagne also works but I prefer to save my champagne for drinking on its own and using prosecco and cava in my wine cocktails.
+Choose a bottle that is less than $20.

-• Seltzer – Plain seltzer works great, but if you want some extra flavor a flavored sparkling water like grapefruit, lime, or lemon flavored would also work.
-I typically make mine own seltzer water in my SodaStream.
+• Soda water – Plain seltzer or club soda both work great, but if you want some extra flavor a flavored sparkling water like grapefruit, lime, or lemon flavored would also work.
+I often make my own seltzer water in my SodaStream.

-• Lemon slices and/or extra mint for garnish – This is optional, and lime slices will also work if you don’t have any lemons on hand.
+• Lemon slices and/or extra mint for garnish – Other citrus fruits, such as lime slices, will also work if you don’t have any lemons on hand.

-For an even lower ABV cocktail, elderflower syrup (sometimes called “elderflower coridal”) can replace elderflower liqueur in this recipe as it was used in one of the original variations of the recipe.
+For an even lower ABV cocktail, try making a homemade elderflower syrup (sometimes called “elderflower cordial”) can replace elderflower liqueur and it will more akin to the original cocktail.

 Step-by-Step Instructions